How To Create a 5 Year Plan For Your Life

 3. Consider who will be with you and their life visions

 I have learned that sharing these visions with those I want to be a part of my life is important.

 This is a critical piece if you hope to have support and encouragement.

-Often, these people know you best and can redirect you if you are thinking a little over optimistically.
+Often, these people know you best and can redirect you if you think a little over-optimistically.

 They might also be able to offer you input on how you might make those dreams come true.

-Having many eyes looking around for opportunity is of great help.
+Having many eyes looking around for opportunities is of great help.

-My mother, knowing my hopes and dreams for the homeless, often sends me articles and news stories that revolve around poverty issues.
+Knowing my hopes and dreams for the homeless, my mother often sends me articles and news stories about poverty issues.

 This is of great help.

 4. Build road signs from here to there